-Crash Initial Solution
+Crash Initial Solution / Use LINDO Crash

-Check the Crash Initial Solution checkbox to have What's Best!'s nonlinear solver invoke a heuristic for generating a "good" starting point when you solve a model.
+Check the Crash Initial Solution or Use LINDO Crash checkbox to have What's Best!'s nonlinear solver invokes a heuristic for generating a "good" starting point when solving a model.
 If this initial point is relatively good, subsequent solver iterations should be reduced along with overall runtimes.
+The two checkboxes invoke two different internal strategies for the purpose of collecting data.

-The default setting for Crash Initial Solution is off.
+The default setting for Crash Initial Solution and Use LINDO Crash is off.